Skip to Content

 How do I apply for LIHEAP in SC?

-In order to apply for LIHEAP, you will have to visit your local county office in person.
-When applying, be sure to bring along recent copies of your utility bills with you.
+To apply for LIHEAP, you must visit your local county office in person and bring along recent copies of your utility bills with you.
+The application period runs from October 1, 2025, through April 30, 2026.

 South Carolina Low Income Household Water Assistance Program (LIHWAP)